ejtraderLabs/ejtraderMT/README.md

-# Python Metatrader DataFrame API 2.0.3
+# Python Metatrader DataFrame API 2.0.4

-## Instalation for docker Metatrader 5 Server API
+## Installation for docker Metatrader 5 Server API

 ###### first make sure you have docker installed on your pc